 Introduction to Local Differential Privacy

 Almost all data statistics and analysis tasks fundamentally depend on a basic understanding of the distribution of the data.
 Local differential privacy (LDP) is proposed as a distributed variant of Differential Privacy which achieves privacy guarantees for each user locally and is independent of any assumptions on the third party servers.
-It has been used for tasks like frequency and mean value estimation, heavy hitters discovery, $k$ -way marginal release, empirical risk minimization, federated learning, and deep learning.
+It has been used for tasks like frequency and mean value estimation, heavy hitters discovery,

-Definition: $\epsilon$ -Differential Privacy
+Definition: -Differential Privacy

 Theorem: Sequential Composition